jj2249/rpi-hamming-code/README.md

 # rpi-hamming-code
-Software implementation of Hamming Codes on a Raspberry Pi Zero in C
+Software implementation of Hamming Codes on a Raspberry Pi Zero in C.

+Run ./hamming(.exe) once compiled.
+Keys 0-3 toggle the data bits and the parity bits will update accordingly.